 - Delete Package: Deletes the installed example, if there's any.

 - Build Package: Changes the name of the installation path to fit the version number and creates a Package.unitypackage file at the installation location.

 - Create Package: Creates the bare bones structure that allows to develop a new example.

 In our case, we want to click on the "Create Package" option.
 This will create a new folder at:

 Inside this folder you can place all prefabs, materials, scenes or any content that the example must have.
 To generate (or compress) this folder so it can be shared, select the option "Build Package" from the previous dropdown menu.
 This will export all assets inside the aforementioned folder and create a file called Package.unitypackage at the same directory as the Installer.

 Once you have the example built, it is ready to be distributed.
 To share this example installer, you just need to export the folder with the installer and the Package.unitypackage file generated.

-If you (or the user) opens the Example Manager window, the module will be displayed as a sub category of the specificed module with the option to install it, update it and/or delete it, depending on whether there is an installed version or not.
+If you (or the user) opens the Install window, the module will be displayed as a sub category of the specificed module with the option to install it, update it and/or delete it, depending on whether there is an installed version or not.